Cultural critic Terry Teachout is remembered as 'unafraid of being human in public'

 Nate Chinen, who writes about jazz for NPR, says he was dazzled by Teachout's breadth.
 "So many critics are specialists, and that's where they get their authority," he told NPR. "[Teachout] was able to write with authority, insight and perceptiveness about so many art styles, forms and disciplines.
 And he did so with a real clarity of opinion."

 "There was nobody around who also covered jazz, rock, pop, classical music, dance, ballet, film, books and any other medium that came along the way Terry did," Washington Post music critic Tim Page added in an email to NPR.
 "His tastes tended conservative but he could often be convinced and nobody was more cheerful about changing his mind.
-Above all, he was the sort of friend you could have a spirited argument that remained always within the bounds of love."
+Above all, he was the sort of friend with whom you could have an argument that remained always within the bounds of love."

 Teachout's more conservative opinions were not always popular among his fellow arts critics.
 "But he brought a real palpable genuine enthusiasm," Chinen recalls with affection.
 "And when you did disagree with Terry Teachout, he welcomed the exchange, the dialogue.
 Especially in our social media age, disagreement feels like combat, but Terry kept alive the spirit of critical discourse in an old Algonquin Round Table way.
 He really thrived on an exchange of ideas."